 16. El-Jari (Chorba)

-El-Jari or Chorba freek is a soup that is widely prepared in Ramadan in the country.
+El-Jari or Chorba freek is a soup that is widely prepared in Ramadan all over the country.
 It is made from chopped meat, chopped tomatoes, garlic, hot pepper and water.
-It’s a very popular food in Northern Maghreb and is also diet-friendly.
+This warming soup is especially popular in Northern Algeria and it’s diet-friendly as well as nutritious.

-Tamina also known as “Bsisa” is famous is a popular dessert in the country that is prepared with morning breakfast which consists of milk and bread.
-Algerians prepare Temina by roasting semolina which is then added to couscous and some flour.
-The Tamina is then left to boil for 10 minutes.
+Temina, also known as “Bsisa”, is a popular, porridge-like dessert all over the country.
+Algerians prepare temina by roasting semolina which is then added to couscous and some flour, and left to boil for 10 minutes.
 It’s served for breakfast which typically also includes milk and bread.

-Mesfouf is another popular dish similar to couscous and Chekhchoukha that is widely prepared in Weddings and also funerals.
+Mesfouf is another popular dish similar to the couscous and chekhchoukha that is widely prepared for weddings and also funerals.
 It consists of finely rolled semolina, olive oil, and butter.

 20. El- Makhtouma

-El-Makhtouma is a Saharan popular food in the south of the country.
-It’s a kind of bread that originated in Ouargla, Tamenrast, Bechar, and Gherdaia and is prepared on Fridays (Jumaa) in the country.
-It’s prepared from dough on one hand, and minced carrots, onions, sheep’s fat, and spices on the other hand.
-It takes a form of a pie and is prepared on fire.
+El-Makhtouma is a popular Saharan pie from the south of the country.
+It’s a type of bread that originated in Ouargla, Tamenrast, Bechar, and Gherdaia and is prepared on Fridays throughout the country.

 21. Brik (Bourak)